 Looking for some sunshine?
-Who isn’t, with the weather in the UK so miserable we have just the medicine to cure your blues – a fabulous Fly/Cruise Offer from our Travel Partner, Celebrity Cruises.
+Who isn’t, with the weather in the UK so miserable we have just the medicine to cure your blues – a fabulous Fly/Cruise from our Travel Partner, Celebrity Cruises.

-Your home for the duration of the cruise will be in a Balcony Stateroom, your private sanctuary at sea, as luxurious as any modern hotel room.
+Your home for the duration of the cruise could be in a Balcony Stateroom, your private sanctuary at sea, as luxurious as any modern hotel room.
 The smart design is matched with stylish décor and what’s more you will have a dedicated 24-hour Stateroom Attendant.

 Whether you choose to treat yourself to an indulgent treatment at the world-renowned Canyon Ranch SpaClub, or get competitive with some games at the Lawn Club (with their very own half acre of real grass), there’s luxury on every level onboard Celebrity Eclipse.

 As night falls the range of bars and lounges provide the perfect places to relax and enjoy a pre-dinner drink and as food is one of life’s greatest pleasures so delicious gourmet dining comes as standard on your Celebrity cruise.

 After dinner enjoy the entertainment options onboard with unique and diverse shows, so whatever you’re in the mood for, grab a drink, take a seat and let them entertain you, or, simply sit back and admire the night sky from the Sunset Bar on the top deck.